April 20th, 2020 | COVID-19 Helpful Information

 - On that date, there were 423,000 positive tests in the U.S., so the Assisted Living cases amounted to just .17% of total cases.

-- Fewer than 2% of all AL communities (around 28,000) have been exposed, due to multiple cases within single communities.
+- Fewer than 2% of all AL residences (around 28,000) have been exposed, due to multiple cases within single communities.

 - 50% of all cases are in three states, New York, New Jersey and Massachusetts, where the concentration is high in the general population (and where there are no Legend Senior Living communities).

 There's no minimizing the seriousness of the viral threat.
-The point is, communities like ours have never minimized it.
+The point is, residences like ours have never minimized it.
 Instead, we have by our very design been prepared for it.

 “If your loved one is not currently living in a residential care facility, you may have put plans to move them in on pause.
 But, for many seniors, assisted living is still the right choice.”